cjoana/cjoana.github.io/index.md

 \\
 I have also explored *systems neuroscience*, focusing on how the brain processes visual information.
 My collaborators and I use advanced statistical and machine learning techniques to match visual stimuli with neural responses in macaques under free-viewing conditions.
 Our publications can be found [here](https://www.nature.com/articles/s41598-022-09405-4) and [here](https://www.eneuro.org/content/10/10/ENEURO.0086-23.2023).
 This research aims to uncover how the brain constructs a coherent visual experience from dynamic environments.
 I am not currenlty engenge in this line of research, but I always find it extremely intersting.

+\\
+I am also involved in some projects on Climate and Sustainability, providing (minor) support with data analyses.

 ---